 - Flour Tortillas.
 One of the secrets to making a really great taco salad is adding crunch.
 In place of fried chips, I use oven-baked strips of tortillas.
 It only takes a few minutes to toss the tortilla strips into the oven, and the texture they add is completely worth the small effort.

 - Spices.
-Skip the taco seasoning packets, which are usually high in sodium.
-Instead make a homemade taco seasoning that combines salt, pepper, chili powder, cumin, and garlic powder to season the ground turkey meat.
+Skip the packet of taco seasoning, which is usually high in sodium.
+Instead, make a homemade taco seasoning that combines salt, pepper, chili powder, cumin, and garlic powder to season the ground turkey meat.
 You could also add paprika, oregano, onion powder, or a hit of hot sauce to taste.

 - Ground Turkey.
 To create a lower-calorie taco salad recipe that still packs restaurant-worthy satisfaction, I used ground turkey.
 It’s equally as delicious here as season ground beef!
 The best taco meat!

 - Romaine Lettuce.
 The crisp and fresh base for our salad.
 Romaine lettuce is high in minerals and low in calories, making it ideal for this slimmed-down salad.
-I prefer it over iceberg lettuce.
+I prefer it over iceberg lettuce, which is crisp but lacks nutrients.

 - Corn.
-I used convenient canned Mexican-style corn and loved the additional flavors it added to the salad.
+I use convenient canned Mexican-style corn and loved the additional flavors it adds to the salad.

 - Avocado.
 The creamy, nutrient-packed ingredient that we all love!
-Avocado adds oodles of vitamins and omega-3 fatty acids.
+Avocado adds vitamins and omega-3 fatty acids.

 - Cilantro + Green Onions.
 For a bit of bite and added flavor.